jcosborn/qex/INSTALL.md

 - `NIMDIR` directory to place Nim source and build (default `$HOME/nim`)
 - `BINDIR` directory to place symlinks (default `$HOME/bin`)

-This will be necessary to set if on a system with a shared home directory across different host (build) architectures.
+These will be necessary to set when on a system with a shared home directory across different host (build) architectures to keep separate copies of Nim.

 By default `installNim` installs the latest stable version of Nim.
 You can also specify a version, e.g. `installNim 1.6.4` for version 1.6.4, or